Tyno945/web-learning-road/Responsive Web Design.md

 There are three main ways to apply CSS styling.
 You can apply inline styles directly to HTML elements with the style attribute.
 Alternatively, you can place CSS rules within style tags in an HTML document.
 Finally, you can write CSS rules in an external style sheet, then reference that file in the HTML document.

+* Change the Color of Text
+* PassedUse CSS Selectors to Style Elements
+* PassedUse a CSS Class to Style an Element
+* PassedStyle Multiple Elements with a CSS Class
+* PassedChange the Font Size of an Element
+* PassedSet the Font Family of an Element
+* PassedImport a Google Font
+* PassedSpecify How Fonts Should Degrade
+* PassedSize Your Images
+* PassedAdd Borders Around Your Elements
+* PassedAdd Rounded Corners with border-radius
+* PassedMake Circular Images with a border-radius
+* PassedGive a Background Color to a div Element
+* PassedSet the id of an Element
+* PassedUse an id Attribute to Style an Element
+* PassedAdjust the Padding of an Element
+* PassedAdjust the Margin of an Element
+* PassedAdd a Negative Margin to an Element
+* PassedAdd Different Padding to Each Side of an Element
+* PassedAdd Different Margins to Each Side of an Element
+* PassedUse Clockwise Notation to Specify the Padding of an Element
+* PassedUse Clockwise Notation to Specify the Margin of an Element
+* PassedUse Attribute Selectors to Style Elements
+* PassedUnderstand Absolute versus Relative Units
+* PassedStyle the HTML Body Element
+* PassedInherit Styles from the Body Element
+* PassedPrioritize One Style Over Another
+* PassedOverride Styles in Subsequent CSS
+* PassedOverride Class Declarations by Styling ID Attributes
+* PassedOverride Class Declarations with Inline Styles
+* PassedOverride All Other Styles by using Important
+* PassedUse Hex Code for Specific Colors
+* PassedUse Hex Code to Mix Colors
+* PassedUse Abbreviated Hex Code
+* PassedUse RGB values to Color Elements
+* PassedUse RGB to Mix Colors
+* PassedUse CSS Variables to change several elements at once
+* PassedCreate a custom CSS Variable
+* PassedUse a custom CSS Variable
+* PassedAttach a Fallback value to a CSS Variable
+* PassedCascading CSS variables
+* PassedChange a variable for a specific area
+* PassedUse a media query to change a variable

 ```html